VirginiaLynne is an educator and mom of 5. Her Science Fair articles come from projects which competed successfully (local, state, national)

 Another child in our family did a variation of this project in 5th grade for her school project, so I know that this experiment also works with younger children, but be sure that your child has at least one to two weeks time for the experimental process.

 Salinity and Crops Science

-Hypothesis: The more salt in the water, the fewer seeds will germinate.
-The radish seeds will not germinate at all in a solution with more than 3 teaspoons of salt in 8 oz of water.
+Sample hypothesis: The more salt added to the water, the fewer seeds will germinate.
+The radish seeds will not germinate at all in a solution with more than 3 teaspoons of salt in 8 oz. of water.

 - 10 Ziplock Bags

 - 1000 radish seeds

 - tap water (tap water is the control)

 - 8 oz. measuring cup